-Jan L. Mayes, MSc, Aud(C), RAud, is a Canadian author and educator.
+Jan L. Mayes, MSc, is a Canadian author and health and safety educator.
 She has the unique perspective of both having tinnitus-hyperacusis for over 30 years, and working as an audiologist specializing in science-based noise risk to disability access, communication, and hearing health as well as tinnitus-hyperacusis clinical evaluation, management, and prevention.

-People used to reading her educational non-fiction are shocked at Jan’s dark imagination and the creepy macabre plots in her fiction writing.
+Some people used to reading her educational hearing health non-fiction are shocked at Jan’s dark imagination and the creepy macabre plots in her fiction writing.
+Also at the f-bombs, mild or implied violence, and suggestive although non-graphic sexual content.
+Her fiction is usually rated PG-13 or M for mature depending on the book.

 - British Tinnitus Association tinnitus consultation group volunteer

 - Action on Hearing Loss research panel volunteer (focus groups, surveys)

 I enjoy writing horror fiction and non-fiction, with the odd dash of poetry for good measure.
 I’m a 2019 International Books Awards winning finalist in Health: General, and a 2013 Eric Hoffer Award winning author in non-fiction health.

-I became an educational audiologist specializing in evaluation, management, and prevention of tinnitus, hyperacusis, and noise-induced hearing health damage.
+I became an educational audiologist specializing in evaluation, management, and prevention of tinnitus, hyperacusis, and noise-induced occupational and public hearing health damage.
+I retired in December 2019.

 I designed and taught safety & health educational programs including hearing conservation.
 I missed audiology.